Emmanuel-Adeyemo/Algo-Selector/README.md

 Diversity Bonus: A fixed bonus is awarded if the overall diversity score of the selected population meets or exceeds the diversity target.

 ## Running the app from your R console
-To run the app locally, please install the following R packages:
+To run the app locally, install the following R packages:

 ```r
 install.packages(shiny)